synopsis technical data filmmaker's note photogallery news and festivals reviews contacts

 Ron Havilio

 Following their marriage in 1970, Ron and Jacqueline made a trip to the Andes, visiting the city of Potosi.
 29 years later, they return to Potosi, with their three daughters, Noa, Yael and Naomi, and a super-16 camera.
-The experience gives birth to "Potosi, The Journey" (2007), a road movie, which is both a depiction in real time of the town and a journey of introspection for the filmmaker and his family.
+The experience gives birth to "Potosi, The Journey" (2007), a four-hour road movie, which is both a depiction in real time of the town and a journey of introspection for the filmmaker and his family.